ambitioninc/django-entity-event/docs/quickstart.rst

 the subscription, or if the events are only relevant if they are related to the entities being subscribed.
 Since new products are relevant to all users, we set this to ``False``.
-To create a subscription for users to recieve emails about photos they're tagged in, we'll define the subscription as follows
+To create a subscription for users to receive emails about photos they're tagged in, we'll define the subscription as follows

 .. code-block:: python